 But, since we are honoring Thanksgiving, I finally decided to do something pumpkin-fied and bake these Pumpkin White Chocolate Chip Bars, except I renamed them Perfect Pumpkin White Chocolate Chip Bars.
 Because, to me, these are the Perfect Pumpkin Bars ever!

 They're perfectly moist, chewy and have all of the spice and warmth of classic pumpkin pie.
 And the white chocolate chips, are such a nice addition.
-These bars won't let you down!
-They will be eaten!
-They won't be the last ones left sitting all alone at the table.

 Truth be told, I ate 3, just while I was cutting them into squares.
 So I alone, probably could have polished these off, if I hadn't had to take them to the office.
 Eat them plain, sprinkled with powder sugar or drizzle them with white chocolate!
 I took them in drizzled with white chocolate, but I liked and prepared them all 3 ways and they were 'perfectly' divine!
 Plenty of bars to share!!